 Natural Sciences Programme is a two-year articulation programme for local associate degree or higher diploma graduates.
 This programme is designed to students who want to pursue further studies, with the aim of providing in-depth Science training to sharpening logical thinking and improving problem solving skill.

-There are seven concentrations: Biological Sciences, Biotechnology, Environmental Studies, Food and Nutrition, Data Science, Analytical and Testing Sciences and Physical Sciences.
+There are seven concentrations: Biological Sciences, Biotechnology, Environmental Studies, Food and Nutrition, Data Science, Chemical and Testing Sciences and Physical Sciences.

 After selected a concentration area, students shall complete a serious of courses among the concentration, also, they can select other science subjects based primarily on their personal interests and specialties.
 The flexibility provided by Natural Sciences Programme allows students equip themselves with cross-disciplinary knowledge to prepare for their future career.

 Sophie Law was a sub-degree holder who wanted to become a medical laboratory technician.
 But she also knew that she would need to know a great deal more in science to have a successful career.
 So she looked to the Natural Sciences (NSCI) programme at CUHK whose flexibility in selecting courses would expose her to different disciplines in science and thus broaden her horizon in various fields.

 Sophie had come to the right place.
 Prof. Kwan Kin-ming, Director of NSCI, said, ‘NSCI has built a strong tie with the 12 science programmes in the Faculty of Science of CUHK.
 The quest for new knowledge and skills is mainly driven by the faculty members in the respective disciplines.
 Our programme allows students to study a multiplicity of science courses, which helps them acquire the ability of solving problems with cross-subject knowledge.